alexpmagalhaes/R-course/docs/index.md

 I also added the homework is this [link](https://alexpmagalhaes.github.io/R-course/homework)!

-If you have any difficulties email me at alexandre.magalhaes@wzw.tum.de
+If you have any difficulties email me at magalhae@molgen.mpg.de

 To start with the execises pleat follow the links bellow